BCAT: A Block Causal Transformer for PDE Foundation Models for Fluid Dynamics: Introduction

 While foundation models like GPT \cite{radford2018improving,radford2019language, brown2020language}, DALL-E \cite{ramesh2021zero,ramesh2022hierarchical}, Stable Diffusion \cite{rombach2022high}, LLAMA \cite{touvron2023llama, touvron2023llama2}, Phi \cite{abdin2024phi3, abdin2024phi4}, Gemma \cite{team2024gemma}, and Claude have demonstrated remarkable generalization capabilities in language and vision tasks \cite{bommasani2021opportunities}, they have not accurately addressed scientific computing tasks such as simulating partial differential equations (PDEs).
 These tasks not only require precise predictions but also the ability to learn the underlying physical rules.
 PDE foundation models aim to address this challenge by using a single deep neural network (DNN) to simultaneously encode and approximate the behavior of a variety of physical models.
 The objective is to develop a unified DNN capable of predicting multiple physical systems with the ability to simulate solutions in unseen parameter regimes, i.e. out-of-domain predictions.
 Recent progress in PDE foundation models includes the Predicting Operators and Symbolic Expressions (PROSE) \cite{liu2024prose, sun2024towards, sun2024lemon,jollie2024time,liu2024prosefd}, Multiple Physics Pretraining (MPP) \cite{mccabe2023multiple}, In-Context Operator Network (ICON) \cite{yang2023context, yang2023prompting, yang2024pde, cao2024vicon}, DPOT \cite{hao2024dpot}, Fourier Forecasting Network (FourCastNet) \cite{pathak2022fourcastnet}, Poseidon \cite{herde2024poseidon}, and Aurora \cite{bodnar2024aurora}.

 \paragraph{Main Contributions:} One of the key technical components of foundation models is the transformer architecture, known for its ability to efficiently model complex and long-range relationships in data through attention mechanisms.
 However, current transformer structures utilized in PDE foundation models are hindered by limited context and causality information, since many existing approaches learn to map a fixed window to the next step.
 In this work, we introduce the \textbf{BCAT} model, based on the \textbf{B}lock \textbf{CA}usal \textbf{T}ransformer architecture, adapting the attention mechanism for spatio-temporal dynamics modeling.
-The \model model performs next frame prediction instead of next token prediction, which enhances computational efficiency and allows for more token interactions to capture complex dependencies.
+The \model model performs next frame prediction instead of next token prediction, which enhances computational efficiency, allows for more token interactions to capture complex dependencies, and utilizes flexible history context windows.
 Our contributions are listed below. \begin{itemize} \item We introduce a new PDE foundation model based on a block causal transformer structure for auto-regressive prediction of fluid dynamics.
-BCAT utilizes next frame prediction to model spatiotemporal context with a 2.9x accuracy improvement over next token predictions.
-In our experiments, next frame prediction is 185x faster than next token prediction. \item BCAT obtains state-of-the-art accuracy on widely used benchmark datasets: PDEBench (Shallow-water equations, Compressible Navier Stokes, and Incompressible Navier Stokes), PDEArena (Navier Stokes and conditioned Navier Stokes), and CFDBench.
-Compared to larger SOTA models with 3.4 times the number of parameters than BCAT, BCAT reduces the error by 11\%, demonstrating our model’s parameter efficiency.
-Compared to similarly sized models, BCAT reduces the error by 45\%, showing notable accuracy improvements over the current PDE foundation models. \end{itemize}
+BCAT utilizes next frame prediction to model spatiotemporal context with a 3.5x accuracy improvement over next token predictions.
+In our experiments, next frame prediction is 185x faster than next token prediction.